yam-ai/yamflow-doc/pipelining.rst

 Acquire Data
 ============

-This activity acquires the necessary raw data sets for ML modeling, training, and inference.
+In this activity, the necessary raw data sets are acquired for ML modeling, training, and inference.
 Data integration may be involved in generating ML data points that cover data fields from multiple data sources.
 Traditional